If a person is not born again, it is impossible for that one to see the Kingdom of God. John 3:3

 The beast that you saw was, and is not, and is about to rise from the bottomless pit and go to destruction.
 And the dwellers on earth whose names have not been written in the book of life from the foundation of the world will marvel to see the beast, because it was and is not and is to come.
 Revelation 17:8

 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.
 Revelation 20:15

-…and consider Jesus’s words to Nicodemus about the requirement of first, being born of water…
+…and consider Jesus’s words to Nicodemus regarding the first criteria for entrance into the kingdom of God, the requirement of being born of water.

-As enticing as it might be to believe, the Lamb’s Book of Life is not a listing of mostly pleasant, religious people throughout the ages with the addition of the names of a handful of wealthy donors who purchased a spot in the Book.
-Nor did it begin as an empty book into which God added names as people became Christians, got baptized, joined a church, etc.
+As enticing as it might be to believe, the Lamb’s Book of Life is not a listing of mostly pleasant, religious, church-going people throughout the last two thousand years with the addition of the names of a handful of wealthy donors who purchased an entry in the Book.
+Nor did it begin as an empty book into which God added names as people became club members.

-This Book contains the names and deeds of all those born of water and the Spirit.
-The requirement of being born of water would would exclude adam and Eve, as well as any who are/would be created in laboratories.
+This Book contains the names and deeds of all those born of water AND the Spirit.
+The requirement of being born of water would would exclude adam and Eve, as well as any who have been, are or would yet be spawned outside of water, “his mother’s womb” (laboratories? synthetic wombs?).
 The requirement of being born of the Spirit would further restrict the names in the Book.